-- An assay can be requested in the following way: - Contact the clozapine clinic for advice - Contact a mental health pharmacist for advice - Obtain a Magna (South Essex), CPMS (North Essex) or DMS yellow plasma (Bedfordshire & Luton) blood test kit and patient's barcode labels - Take blood 12 hours (+/- 1 hour) after the night time dose (trough sample) - The day before the assay, move any afternoon / evening dose of clozapine to 10pm - On the day of the assay, postpone any morning dose of clozapine and take blood sample (at least 2ml) between 9am and 11am.
+• An assay can be requested in the following way:

+- Contact the clozapine clinic for advice - Contact a mental health pharmacist for advice - Obtain the relevant blood test kit plus patient barcode labels and post to ASI labs (Essex) or DMS yellow plasma (Bedfordshire & Luton).
+Forms for ASI are available at: FORMS (asilab.co.uk).
+It can take up to 5 working days to obtain the result - Take blood 12 hours (+/- 1 hour) after the night time dose (trough sample) - The day before the assay, move any afternoon / evening dose of clozapine to 10pm - On the day of the assay, postpone any morning dose of clozapine and take blood sample (at least 2ml) between 9am and 11am.
 The patient should then take their morning dose and continue as usual. - Complete documentation in kit - Attach completed patient's barcode labels to blood tube and form - Complete time and date of previous dose, time and date sample taken and current dose - Post as directed by laboratory